AndersenLab/delly-nf/README.md

 ## --sample_sheet

-A sample sheet produced by the concordance pipeline with a column specifying isotype reference strains with the column header "isotype".
+A sample sheet produced by the concordance pipeline with a column specifying isotype reference strains with the column header "isotype_ref_strain".

-## --species (required if --bam_dir and --reference not specified, otherwise optional)
+## --species (required if --bam_dir, --reference, or --ref_strain not specified, otherwise optional)

 Options: c_elegans, c_briggsae, or c_tropicalis